fragglet/deh9000/GUIDE.md

-DEH9000 is a different approach to creating [Dehacked](https://doomwiki.org/wiki/DeHackEd) patches that is designed to appeal to programmers.
+DEH 9000 is a different approach to creating [Dehacked](https://doomwiki.org/wiki/DeHackEd) patches that is designed to appeal to programmers.
 It takes the form of a Python library that can be imported and used to write programs which output Dehacked patches.

 ## How to use the library

-There are two "modes" of using DEH9000, which depend on what you're doing:
+There are two "modes" of using DEH 9000, which depend on what you're doing:
 "object mode" and "global mode".

 ### Object mode

-In "object mode", DEH9000 works like a standard Python library.
+In "object mode", DEH 9000 works like a standard Python library.
 To generate a Dehacked file, create an instance of `deh9000.DehackedFile`; the file object has various properties which can be modified to generate a patch.
 Here's an
 example: